 We’ve pulled together the information you need to file a South Dakota workers’ compensation claim.

-Understanding Who’s Covered Under the South Dakota Workers’ Compensation Law
+Who’s Covered Under the South Dakota Workers’ Compensation Law?

-- Domestic servants who work fewer than 20 hours per calendar week or less than six weeks in any 13-week period.
+- Domestic workers paid for fewer than 20 hours per calendar week or less than six weeks in any 13-week period.

 - Farm or agricultural workers.

-- Real estate brokers and truck owner operators already certified as being exempt by the Department of Labor and Regulation (DLR).
+- Real estate brokers and truck owner-operators already certified as exempt by the Department of Labor and Regulation.

-How to File Your South Dakota Workers’ Compensation Claim
+How Do I File a South Dakota Workers’ Compensation Claim?

-- If your claim’s accepted, you’ll typically start receiving benefits 4-5 weeks after the DLR received your FROI form.
+- If your claim’s accepted, you could start receiving benefits about 4 or 5 weeks after the DLR received notification.

-We know that no two South Dakota workers’ compensation claims are identical, so your own individual process may vary.
-For more information, download the Employee’s Guide to the Workers’ Compensation System booklet.
+For more information, download the Employee’s Guide to the Workers’ Compensation System.